Top

 Similar species

 The great egret is larger than all other white herons and egrets, but it can still be confused with similar species.
-It is most similar to the intermediate egret (Ardea intermedia), found in Africa, Asia, and Australia.
-The intermediate egret is smaller, has a shorter neck, and a shorter bill.
-One telltale difference, is that the gape of the great egret extends clearly past the eye, whereas the gape of the intermediate egret extends no further than the center of the eye.
+It is most similar to the medium egret (Ardea intermedia) in Asia, the yellow-billed egret (Ardea brachyrhyncha) in Africa and the plumed egret (Ardea plumifera) in Oceania.
+These egrets are smaller, has a shorter neck, and a shorter bill.
+One telltale difference, is that the gape of the great egret extends clearly past the eye, whereas the gape of the these egrets extends no further than the center of the eye.
 When the bill turns black in breeding season, it can also be confused with the much smaller little egret (Egretta garzetta) in Europe, Africa, Asia, and Australia, and snowy egret (Egretta thula) in the Americas, if size comparisons are not possible.
 Both the little egret and snowy egret have yellow feet (which turn more red in breeding season), and lack the bright green lores of a breeding great egret.

 Diet & habitat